 You must have learned about division performed in natural and whole numbers or dividing whole numbers and natural numbers.
 Dividing fractions includes division of fractions.
 Fractions are not integers.
 As we know integers include all the positive and negative whole numbers, but they don’t include fractions or decimal numbers.
 Fractions are represented in ratios, where both the numerator and denominator are integers and denominator is never equal to zero.
 So, the fractions are only divisible if and only if they rely on fractions condition.
 Also, in case of dividing decimals, we can convert them into fractions and then can simplify it.

 Dividing the natural numbers or whole numbers are is an easy task but dividing fractions are a little complex one.
 The operations performed on natural numbers and whole consist of simple calculations, which one can easily solve.
 But the operation performed on fractions are sometimes typical and also time-consuming.
+The simple division has four parts divisor, dividend, quotient and remainder, but we don’t deal with the division of fractions in the same way.

 How to Divide Fractions?